 Step 6: Apply Letters

 Black-on-gold stick-on letters were used on the front panel to spell, RAYOTRON.
 I lined up the letters with a strip of painter's tape.
-Rub-ons were used on the handle to spell, NITE LAMP -- I was missing the letters to spell, NIGHT LIGHT. (:>(
+Rub-ons were used on the handle to spell, NITE LAMP.

 - Construction Tip: Use clear spray paint to seal edges of the letters and prevent them from peeling off.